16. Fair value estimation#

 The derivative pays in the future a quantity that is contingent to the future value of the underlying, whose value is known today but is uncertain in the future.
 Therefore, the future pay-off is uncertain, so which the price would a rational investor be willing to accept to get into this contract, the so-called premium of the derivative?
 To get an estimation, we need to use probability theory to put some bounds to our uncertainty, so we characterize \(S_T\) by a random distribution function \(g(S_T)\).
 As we saw in chapter Stochastic Calculus, a popular model that allows us to compute such future distribution is a random walk model or a geometric random walk, the latter being a natural choice for prices that cannot be negative.
 In those cases the future distribution can be computed, being a normal distribution in the first case, and a log-normal distribution in the second, e.g. in the case of stocks.
 Although for short expiries the random walk can also be a good model for stocks.
 These models allow us to get sometimes closed-form solutions, but more realistic models that capture better empirical distributions of prices can be used.

 We can now use the theory of a rational risk-averse investor to compute the value of the premium.
 We consider that investors might be risk averse, meaning that they need to be compensated increasingly more to take extra risk.
-In chapter XXX we saw that such behaviour is described by utility functions.
+In chapter XXX we saw that such behavior is described by utility functions.
 And since the derivative’s payoff is uncertain before the expiry, we need to compute expected utilities to characterize the value that the investor places on the contract.
 Using exponential utility, this means:

 where \(\gamma_i\) is the risk aversion coefficient of the investor.
 We have discounted the payoff at \(T\) by the discount factor \(e^{-r(T-t)}\) in order to consider the opportunity cost of holding the cash in a deposit or money-market fund.
 For simplicity, we have considered the interest rate \(r\) as constant and determinist up to \(T\), but the model can be extended to cover non-deterministic interest rates.